protoop/newspapers-scraper/README.md

-# Newspapers Scrapper
+# Newspapers Scraper

-**Newspapers Scrapper** is a Python script that allows you to keep track of articles from newspapers.
+**Newspapers Scraper** is a Python script that allows you to keep track of articles from newspapers.

 ## Setup